chrisbalmer/packer-vsphere-hcl/README.md

 I removed the http configurations and the legacy seed process to auto install Ubuntu and finished building out the cloud-init items.
 These are loaded on a cdrom which is attached to the VM instead of using the packer http server.
 I also changed the Ubuntu ISO to be loaded from a URL instead of storage in vSphere.
 Packer will download the ISO and then upload it to a cache on vSphere using the same datastore the VM is being built on.

-Also all user information was changed over to `ansible` instead of `vagrant`.
+Also all user information was changed over to `packer` instead of `vagrant`.

 For building this, there is an expectation that you're using 1Password and the CLI tool for that is logged in.
 Swap out the path to your vCenter credentials in the `env.sh` file which will populate them into environment variables to be used by Packer.